 We are a leading global provider of satellite-based broadband communications.
 We believe in the right of all people to be connected.
 Our mission is to create and deliver deep technology solutions for satellite, ground and new space connectivity.
 We design and manufacture ground-based satellite communications equipment, and provide comprehensive solutions and end-to-end services, powered by our technology.
-Our portfolio comprises a cloud-based satellite network platform, VSATs, amplifiers, high-speed modems, high performance on-the-move antennas and high efficiency, high power SSPAs, BUCs and Transceivers.
-Our comprehensive solutions support multiple applications with a full portfolio of products to address key applications including broadband internet access, cellular backhaul over satellite, enterprise, social inclusion solutions, IFC, maritime, trains, defense and public safety, all while meeting the most stringent service level requirements.
+Our portfolio comprises a cloud-based satellite network platform, VSATs, amplifiers, high-speed modems, high performance on-the-move antennas, IFC ESA antennas and high efficiency, high power SSPAs, BUCs and Transceivers.
+Our comprehensive solutions support multiple applications with a full portfolio of products to address key applications, including broadband internet access, cellular backhaul over satellite, enterprise, social inclusion solutions, IFC, maritime, trains, defense and public safety, all while meeting the most stringent service level requirements.
 We also provide connectivity services, internet access and telephony, to enterprise, government and residential customers utilizing both our own networks, and other networks that we install, mainly based on BOT and BOO contracts.
 We also provide managed network services over VSAT networks owned by others.
-Following the acquisition of DataPath, our newly owned subsidiary, our portfolio also includes defense ground systems and field services.
+Following the acquisition of DataPath, our portfolio also includes defense ground systems and field services.
+Following the recent acquisition of SBS in January 2025, our portfolio also includes next-generation SATCOM ESA terminal solutions, such as SBS' Sidewinder ESA terminal, that can support multi-orbit LEO and GEO constellations.

 We have a large installed base and have shipped more than 1.6 million satellite terminals spanning over 100 countries since 1989 and currently have hundreds of active networks.
-We have 16 sales and support offices worldwide, 3 NOCs which provide Global NOC services and 7 R&D centers.
+We have sales and support offices worldwide, 3 NOCs which provide Global NOC services and R&D centers, in Israel, the U.S. and Europe.